mui/material-ui/docs/pages/blog/premium-plan-release.md

 We started development with [Row grouping](https://mui.com/x/react-data-grid/row-grouping/), which enables users to group data based on repeating values in the grid.
 For example, users can now group orders by buyers, movies by directors, or cities by the governing parties.

-These kinds of use cases would usually be dealt with using a new query on the database, perhaps requiring a new service end-point, maybe even a new front-end, with all the UX challenges this would entail.
+These kinds of use cases would usually be dealt with using a new query on the database—which might require a new service end-point, and maybe even a new front-end, along with all the UX challenges this would entail.

-Now it’s available at the end-user's fingertips, directly in the data grid.
+Now this functionality is available to your users with a single click.
 Users are encouraged to explore the data and create combinations with multiple grouping criteria, and are then able to export these new views to Excel, with the next Premium feature: Excel export.

 ### Excel export

-One of the most requested features,
 [Excel export](https://mui.com/x/react-data-grid/export/#excel-export) enables users to save the data from the grid as an Excel spreadsheet that mirrors the existing visualization in the data grid based on filters, sorting, and row grouping.

+This is one of the most requested features to date, so we're excited to finally deliver.

 In the future we intend to support all of the features impacting visualization of the data grid, but we’d love to hear from you if there’s anything in particular you’d like to see in future releases.

 ### Aggregation (coming in late Q2)

-Speaking of future releases, [aggregation functions](https://mui.com/x/react-data-grid/aggregation/) are coming next, in a further step to improving tools to analyze data.
+Speaking of future releases: [aggregation functions](https://mui.com/x/react-data-grid/aggregation/) are coming next, as part of our ongoing efforts to build better tools for analyzing data.
-Combined with row grouping, the aggregation functions help users dive deeper to get data insights.
+Combined with row grouping, aggregation functions help users dive even deeper into their data for more granular insight.

-Expanding on the use cases in the previous examples, users will be able to dynamically get the sum of orders for each user, the minimum rating of each director, or the average crime rate for each governing party.
+Expanding on the use cases in the previous examples, users will be able to dynamically get the sum of orders for each customer, the minimum rating of each director, or the average crime rate for each governing party.

-That and much more, just a few clicks away.
+Aggregation functions open up an exponential number of new possibilities for organizing data—all with just a few clicks.

 ## The new licensing model

-As we release the Premium plan, we’d also like to announce a revised pricing and licensing model for MUI X Premium and Pro.
+With the release of the Premium plan, we’re also announcing a revised pricing and licensing model for MUI X Premium and Pro.

 We’re aiming for simplicity, restructuring the model to be as clear as possible, based on the recurrent questions we've had in our sales and other channels.
 We’d also like to keep it within reach of individuals and small teams, while still capturing more of the value we generate for larger companies.